-Scrolling through the current slate of films playing at my local megaplex, I can't help but notice the stark lack of romantic comedies that have been released over the past few years.
-It seems like not too long ago that rom-coms were part and parcel with summer blockbusters — but I suppose that was before Garry Marshall inflicted his odious trilogy of nauseating holiday septic tanks (Valentine's Day, New Year's Eve, Mother's Day) on the world.
-It's pretty tough to bounce back from an assault like that.
+Scrolling through the current slate of films playing at my local megaplex, I can't help but think that over the past few years there's been a decided lack of romantic comedies released.
+It seems like not too long ago that rom-coms were part and parcel with summer blockbusters — but I suppose that was before Garry Marshall inflicted his odious trilogy of nauseating holiday pulp (Valentine's Day, New Year's Eve, Mother's Day) onto the world.
+It's pretty tough to bounce back from a visual assault like that.

 Judd Apatow gets it.
-He knows that actual love is funny, gross and often painful.
-With that perspective in mind, he's given us some of the best romantic comedies of the past decade (The 40-Year-Old Virgin, Knocked Up, This is 40, Trainwreck).
+He knows that actual love can be funny, gross and painful.
+With that perspective in mind, he's given us some of the best rom-coms of the decade, including The 40-Year-Old Virgin, Knocked Up, This is 40 and Trainwreck.

 As for 2017, he's produced a gem of a film called The Big Sick, which has spent the first half of the year tearing up the festival circuit.
-I caught it during the Sundance Film Festival (check out my full review here), and have been thinking about it ever since.
+I caught it during the Sundance Film Festival (check out my full review here), and it's been on my mind ever since.